emilyyeh123/robotics_ecpe155_2022/Lab_3/EY_Prelab3_Positioning.md

 ## Implementing Positioning
-- Set count variables to 0 in initQEInterrupt function
+- initialize count variables to 0 in initQEInterrupt function
+- declare global variable `totalRev` to keep track of total revolutions (initialize to 0 in initQEInterrupt)
+  - resets anytime there's a direction change
 - Modify Interrupt Handler:
   - Instead of flashing LED at every tick, display LED every time wheel has achieved one revolution.
     - if one revolution, reset count to 0 and display led; otherwise, continue incrementing count<br>